jaaphuls/TrafficControlBoys/README.md

 9x9 (game 5) = ${\left( 9 - 1 \right)}^{18}\cdot {\left( 9 - 2 \right)}^{6} = 2.12\cdot 10^{21}$\
 9x9 (game 6) = ${\left( 9 - 1 \right)}^{18}\cdot {\left( 9 - 2 \right)}^{8} = 1.91\cdot 10^{23}$\
 12x12 (game 7) = ${\left( 12 - 1 \right)}^{28}\cdot {\left( 12 - 2 \right)}^{16} = 1.44\cdot 10^{45}$\

+These large numbers show us that the state space of the games of Rush Hour are very high.
+This may cause problems in finding an optimal solution for some of the boards.
+For instance, game 7's state space is incredibly high.
+This will probably result in a breadth first search taking too long to find the ideal solution, which is why a beam search algorithm may be a good idea for solving these bigger game boards.

 ## Auteurs
 - David van Hulst